alakae/zurich-pool-exporter/README.md

 This will automatically:

 - Set up Python
-- Configure Poetry
-- Install all dependencies
 - Set up the virtual environment
+- Install all dependencies using poetry

 ## Usage